 According to conciliation service ACAS, TUPE regulations “protect employees’ rights when the organisation or service they work for transfers to a new employer”.

+The full name of this set of regulations is the Transfer of Undertakings (Protection of Employment) Regulations 2006.
 These were updated and amended in 2014 by the Collective Redundancies and Transfer of Undertakings (Protection of Employment) (Amendment) Regulations 2014.

-Although much of this dialogue is a legal requirement, it’s important to really make sure the workforce on both sides of the transfer are as engaged as possible to ensure a smooth process.
+Although much of this dialogue is a legal requirement, it’s important to really make sure the workforce on both sides of the transfer are as engaged as possible.
+This will help ensure a smooth transfer process.

 Head of Employee Benefits at Drewberry